elasekness/RNASeq_workshop/Day1.md

 	cp /home/rnaseq_workshop/fastq/*gz .

 > The **star/asterisk** has special meaning.
-It represents any character any number of times
+It represents any character any number of times. <br>
-> Given the syntax above, I am copying any file with a `gz` ending from the fastq subdirectory to my current directory.
+> Given the syntax above, I am copying any file with a `gz` ending from the fastq subdirectory to my current directory. <br>
 > Other metacharacters are described at the end of this tutorial.

 <br>